 Termination of Lease and Removal of Improvements .
-At Lessor's option, to be exercised not later than one (1) year prior to the expiration of the Term, Lessee hereby agrees that Lessee shall remove, at Lessee's sole cost and expense, the Lessee Improvements from the Land and Lessee's improvements from the Transmission Easement Area and restore the Land and the Transmission Easement Area substantially to the condition which existed as of the Commencement Date (less reasonable wear and tear) on or before the expiration of the Term or, in the event of an early termination of the Term, such notice may be sent by Lessor not later than sixty (60) days after such termination, in which event such improvements shall be removed within one (1) year thereafter (which obligation shall survive the termination of this Lease) (said date, in either instance, being referred to herein as the "Demolition Completion Date").
-During the period prior to the Demolition Completion Date and whether or not this Lease is otherwise in effect, Lessee shall continue to pay Assessments and shall continue to pay to Lessor Rent in an amount equal to the Rent payable to Lessor in the then applicable Lease Year, subject to increase in accordance with the provisions of Section 3.5hereof (which obligation shall survive the termination of this Lease).
+Lessee agrees to restore Owner’s Lands substantially to the condition which existed as of the Commencement Date, less reasonable wear and tear, at Lessee’s sole cost and expense, on or before the expiration of the Term, or in the event of an early termination of the Lease, within _____ days after such termination (said date referred to as the “Demolition Completion Date”) by removing the Removed Improvements and leaving in place the In Place Improvements.
+The Removed Improvements shall consist of the following property that may be installed on Owner’s Lands: oil and water tanks; power generation equipment, including cooling towers, turbines, stacks, HRSGs (if any), transformers and other electrical equipment; switchyard structures, wires and equipment; transmission lines and poles; gas compressors, water treatment facilities, equipment and vessels; all oil, chemicals, parts, tools, furniture and equipment; all vehicles; and any other Improvements not specifically identified to grade level; The In Place Improvements shall consist of the following property that may be installed on Owner’s Lands: roads, parking lots and other paved areas; underground drainage systems; light poles; berms and landscaping, foundations and pilings; water, sewer, gas telephone, fire water and electrical (not transmission) lines; administration, workshop and warehouse buildings; islands constructed in the lake for the transmission poles and lines.
+During the period prior to the Demolition Completion Date and whether or not this Lease is otherwise in effect, Lessee shall continue to pay Assessments and shall continue to pay to Lessor Rent in an amount equal to the Rent payable to Lessor in the then applicable Lease Year, subject to increase in accordance with the provisions of Section 3.5 (which obligation shall survive the termination of this Lease).
 In the event that Lessee has terminated this Lease pursuant to Section 12.7(a) hereof, Lessee shall have no obligation to pay Lessor Rent during the aforementioned period.
-Upon fulfillment of Lessee's obligations to remove the Lessee Improvements and restore the Land and the Transmission Easement Area and provided all Rent and Assessments have been paid in accordance with this Section 5.3, this Lease and Lessee's obligation to pay Rent and Assessments shall terminate, be null and void and of no further force and effect and neither party shall have any further obligation or liability to the other under this Lease except to the extent specifically provided otherwise herein.
+Upon fulfillment of Lessee's obligations to remove the Lessee Improvements and restore the Land and the Transmission Easement Area and provided all Rent and Assessments have been paid in accordance with this Section 5.3, this Lease and Lessee's obligation to pay Rent and Assessments shall terminate and of no further force and effect and neither party shall have any further obligation or liability to the other under this Lease except to the extent specifically provided otherwise herein.

 Assessments and Utilities